 - Avoid growing lawn all of the way to the stream and plant native ground covers, shrubs and trees.
 These help prevent erosion, attract beneficial insects and provide shade.

-Some suggested plants:
+Some suggested plants

-- Bitter cherry (Prunus virginiana) and Pacific crabapple (Malus fusca): These two trees are nesting sites, shade the river and both have fruits eaten by robins, thrushes, waxwings, flickers and other birds; they are also host plants for butterfly caterpillars including the Western tiger swallowtail.
+- Bitter cherry (Prunus virginiana) and Pacific crabapple (Malus fusca): These two trees are nesting sites, shade the river and both have fruits eaten by robins, thrushes, waxwings, flickers and other birds; they are also host plants for butterfly caterpillars including the western tiger swallowtail.

 - Deer fern (Blechnum spicant): An evergreen fern that provides winter protection for birds and other ground-dwelling animals.
 Look for the two different kinds of fronds — the tall fronds from the center of the plant produce spores and dry out by autumn; the other fronds remain evergreen yet don't produce spores.
 Deer fern do well in dark shade.

 - Redosier dogwood (Cornus sericea): The fruits of this shrub contain protein, fat and carbohydrate and are an important food source for birds and mammals.
 Buds and winter twigs are also a favored winter food source for a variety of animals.
 So plant a few extra, just in case.
-It is the host plant for spring azure and other butterfly larva and provides nectar for orange and other adult butterflies.
+It is the host plant for spring azure and other butterfly larvae and provides nectar for orange and other adult butterflies.

 - Snowberry (Sumphoricarpos albus): Although the fruit is not highly desired by wildlife, toward the end of the winter, it does become a valuable food for wildlife.
 When it becomes a thicket, the cover it provides is used by a variety of animals while the flowers are visited by hummingbirds and adult butterflies for nectar.